ReyFScode/DSO-notes/9] Terraform notes.md

 - If using Terraform Cloud or an S3 backend with versioning, you may have **older snapshots** of your state file.

 - Restore from the snapshot instead of manual re-importing.

+---
+add

+...- If you run `terraform init` and `terraform plan` in `environments/dev` **without `providers.tf` in dev**, Terraform uses the root provider (`us-east-1`).

+- If `providers.tf` exists in `environments/dev`, Terraform **merges or overrides** the provider, so the module runs in `us-west-2`.

+- Modules themselves never declare backends or providers—they inherit from whatever calls them.

+This lets you centralize most config in the root while still supporting environment-specific provider tweaks.
+**well-defined way of resolving provider and backend configurations**.
+When you run `terraform init` or other commands in a subdirectory (like `environments/dev`), Terraform looks **up the directory tree** for a `terraform` block with `required_providers` and backend configuration.
+That’s why keeping `versions.tf` and `backend.tf` at the repo root works—they’re automatically inherited by subfolders.

+- **modules/** should generally **not** include providers or backends—they inherit them from whatever calls the module.

+- **environments/** can have their own `providers.tf` if the environment needs provider overrides (like region or credentials), but it’s optional.
+If present, Terraform merges it with the root provider configuration.

+So, if you have a provider at the root and no `providers.tf` in `environments/dev`, Terraform just uses the root one.
+If you put a `providers.tf` in the environment folder, it can override or supplement the root provider.
+It’s a flexible system, which is why you see both patterns in the wild.